scitix/netpulse/docs/en/architecture/driver-system.md

 # Device Driver System

 NetPulse provides extensible driver support through its plugin system.
-Users can use the three built-in supported drivers, or develop custom drivers as needed.
+Users can use the four built-in supported drivers, or develop custom drivers as needed.

 ## Core Drivers